Carrie Underwood Shows A Memorable Throwback Photo Of Her New Baby Who Just Turned 5 Years Old

-Carrie Underwood hit up Instagram on Thursday night to celebrate her son Isaiah’s 5th birthday.
-She shared a photo of her little boy from when he was a newborn while she wondered in the caption of the social media update where the time had gone between then and now.
+Carrie Underwood hit up Instagram on Thursday night to celebrate her son Isaiah’s fifth birthday.
+She shared a photo of her little boy from when he was a newborn, and she wondered in the caption where the time had gone between then and now.
 She called the experience of watching him grow “bittersweet.”

-In the touching photo, the American Idol winner gazed lovingly at the small guy in what appeared to be very soon after she gave birth.
-The 36-year-old talent and mother of two held onto her firstborn son as she cradled him in the crook of her arm.
+The American Idol winner gazed lovingly at the small guy in a touching photo that appeared to be shortly after she gave birth.
+The 36-year-old talent and mother of two cradled her firstborn son in the crook of her arm.
 He didn’t seem to be wearing anything while his mom was dressed in a dark-colored garment featuring long sleeves and a modest neckline.
 She also wore a delicate necklace with a small pendant when the black-and-white picture was taken.

 Many of Carrie’s 9.4 million followers seemed enamored with the Instagram update picturing the young mother and her baby boy.
-Within less than half an hour of going live, more than 111,000 people clicked “like” on the post while over 750 people swiftly commented about how they felt about the lovely image.
+Within less than half an hour of going live, more than 111,000 people clicked “like” on the post while over 750 people swiftly commented about the lovely image.

 View this post on Instagram